Wavetable synthesis

 Wavetable synthesis is a sound synthesis technique used to create quasi-periodic waveforms often used in the production of musical tones or notes.
 It uses a series of waveforms that are digitized as a series of amplitude values.
 Each waveform normally consists of a single cycle of the wave.
 Many such digitized waves are collected and stored in a table, often containing a series of slightly modified versions of an original "pure" tone.

 To produce output, the system selects a starting point within the table and a length, and the system loops through that section of the stored waveforms and plays it repeatedly.
 Each amplitude value is read from memory in turn, often stored in ROM.
-The series of numbers being read is sent into an digital-to-analog convertor, which converts the value into an electrical signal to produce an audible signal.
+The series of numbers being read is sent into an digital-to-analog converter, which converts the value into an electrical signal to produce an audible signal.
 Most systems include the capability to mix multiple samples together to produce more complex output.

 One example of the technique is in the Waldorf Microwave synthesizer which had loadable wavetables.
 One consisted of the statement "nineteen twenty" from a voice synthesizer.
 By selecting different starting points and lengths within this sample, a wide variety of sounds can be produced.